 Note: If you want to enter the OTP manually, you must select Click to input OTP manually and enter the OTP in the TOTP field.

 Open the Citrix SSO app on your registered device and tap Allow.

-- The authentication server waits for push server notification response until the configured timeout period expires.
+The authentication server waits for the push server notification response until the configured timeout period expires.
 After the timeout, Citrix Gateway displays the login page.
 The users can then enter the OTP manually or click Resend Notification to receive the notification again on the registered device.
-Based on your selected option, gateway validates the OTP that you have entered or resends the notification on your registered device.
+Based on your selected option, the gateway validates the OTP that you have entered or resends the notification on your registered device.

 - No notification is sent to your registered device regarding login failure.

 - The device registration might fail in the following cases.